 There’s nothing like having freedom from an organizational work set-up that allows one to earn their living by doing what they love.
 However, situations can get tough without a stable income as people have to juggle unpredictable schedules and finances.

 Shahzad Pasha is a film producer who immigrated to Canada in February 2014 and worked at Think Brown Media production company for two years.
-He initially wanted to learn about the industry and take care of his finances, in 2016, Pasha set-up his own venture—LP mediaworks.
+He initially wanted to learn about the industry and take care of his finances, so in 2016, Pasha set-up his own venture, LP MEDIAWORKS.
 His company gives Pasha ownership of the films he produces and has helped him develop as a multitasker.
-Between his roles as an editor, cameraman, producer and director, he also juggles between production work and developing the business.
+Between his roles as editor, cameraman, producer and director, he also juggles between production work and developing the business.

 Overcoming barriers of ethnicity